CounterpartyXCP/Documentation/Basics/assets.md

 `description=""`.

 Beyond creating the most basic asset, it is also possible to make assets either *divisible* or *callable*.
-If an asset is made divisible (or callable) upon its initial issuance, it must always be divisible (or callable) with every issuance thereafter.
+If an asset is made callable upon its initial issuance, it must always be callable with every issuance thereafter.
+Once an asset is made divisible, it can only be changed by the owner if they hold the entire supply and the asset is not locked, otherwise it will remain divisible.
 A divisible user-created asset is, like, Bitcoin and XCP, divisible up to 8 decimal places.
-A callable asset is an asset which the issuer can call back (i.e. repurchase) from its owners at a date (`call-date`) and for a price (`call-price`) specified at the initial issuance.
+A callable asset is an asset which the issuer can call back (i.e. repurchase) from its owners at a date (`call-date`) and for a price (`call-price`)specified at the initial issuance.

 # Sending assets (`send`)